ahmadadlan11/donates/README.md

 </div>

-This application is build on top of [NOEBS](https://github.com/adonese/noebs/) to aprovide simple and clean payment subsystem for developers in sudan.
+This application is build on top of [NOEBS](https://github.com/adonese/noebs/) to provide simple and clean payment subsystem for developers in sudan.

 ##  ℹ️ What is noebs web portal